olegkishenkov/django-auto-rest/README.md

 How about updating the same object by sending a PUT request to the same address?
 ![Image of the update of the Question object](https://github.com/oleg1248/mysite/blob/release-onthefly/art/question_update.png)

-Finally, we can destroy the objects by sending a DELETE request to the address, which we've already used three times:
+Finally, we can destroy the object by sending a DELETE request to the address, which we've already used three times:
 ![Image of the destruction of the Question object](https://github.com/oleg1248/mysite/blob/release-onthefly/art/question_destroy.png)